CW1224/reserve-a-place/README.md

 ## Introduction

-This programme is designed to allow an user to
+This programme is designed to allow an user to make and cancel bookings online.
+The programme connects the codes that are used front-end and backend to do this.
+In order to make a successful website, HTML, CSS, Javascript, Django, Python have to be used in combination.

-You can find a link to my website [here]()
+You can find a link to my website [here](https://awesome-dishes.herokuapp.com/)

 # Table of Contents
 [1.User Experience(UX)](#1-user-experience)
 - 1.1 User Goals
 - 1.2 User Expectations
-- 1.3 Visual Images
+- 1.3 User Stories
-- 1.4 Brainstorm
+- 1.4 Wireframe
+- 1.5 Strategy Tables

 [2.Features](#2-features)